TravorLZH/travorlzh.github.io/_posts/2020-11-28-zeta-continuation.md

 ---
 title: "Analytic Continuation of the Riemann Zeta Function"
 des: "Finally, we can catch a glimpse of the million-dollar math puzzle."
-tags: zeta-function complex-analysis fourier-transform
+tags: special-functions complex-analysis
 ---

 > This post is also available at [HFI Programming Club's blog](https://hfi.me/2020/11/zeta-continuation/) and [Zhihu](https://zhuanlan.zhihu.com/p/310465968).

-In the study of analytic number theory, the Riemannn zeta function $\zeta(s)$ is a frequently used tool to study number-theoretic objects.
+In the study of analytic number theory, the Riemann zeta function $\zeta(s)$ is a frequently used tool to study number-theoretic objects.
 Originally, $\zeta(s)$ is defined as

 $$
 \zeta(s)=\sum_{n=1}^\infty{1\over n^s}\tag1
 $$

-To determine its convegence, let's consider Riemann-Stieltjes integration:
+To determine its convergence, let's consider Riemann-Stieltjes integration:

 $$
 \begin{aligned}